ktaranov/sqlserver-kit/Articles/README.md

 [What is the CXPACKET Wait Type, and How Do You Reduce It?]:https://www.brentozar.com/archive/2013/08/what-is-the-cxpacket-wait-type-and-how-do-you-reduce-it/
 [New indexes, hypothetically]:https://sqlstudies.com/2016/11/02/new-indexes-hypothetically/
 [Indexing Wide Keys in SQL Server]:https://www.brentozar.com/archive/2013/05/indexing-wide-keys-in-sql-server/
-[The Anatomy and (In)Security of Microsoft SQL Server Transparent Data Encryption (TDE)]:http://simonmcauliffe.com/technology/tde/
+[The Anatomy and (In)Security of Microsoft SQL Server Transparent Data Encryption (TDE), or How to Break TDE]:http://simonmcauliffe.com/technology/tde/
 [Correctly adding data files to tempdb]:http://www.sqlskills.com/blogs/paul/correctly-adding-data-files-tempdb/
 [Why You Should Test Your Queries Against Bigger Data]:https://www.brentozar.com/archive/2016/11/why-you-should-test-your-queries-against-bigger-data/
 [Tally OH!
 An Improved SQL 8K “CSV Splitter” Function]:http://www.sqlservercentral.com/articles/Tally+Table/72993/